lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

-Example 2 query is highlighted in the "Table List" panel, and click on the  "3D plotting window using Cartesian coordinates" icon -- it is the 13th icon from the left in the top row of the TOPCAT window, and it looks like a 2D rendering of a cube:
+Example 2 query is highlighted in the "Table List" panel, and click on the  "3D plotting window using Cartesian coordinates" icon -- it is the 13th icon from the left in the top row of the TOPCAT window, and it looks like a 2D rendering of a cube.

 .. figure:: /_static/TOPCAT_CMD_tutorial_25.png
     :name: TOPCAT_CMD_tutorial_25